Colour Mixing

 - Any green + permanent violet → complex, deep natural tone

-- Any green + its complement → muted, naturalistic
+- Any green + its complement (red or an earthy red) → muted, naturalistic

 Warm vs cool temperature

 Every scene has a temperature — the light source defines it.
-A sunny day is warm; overcast or stormy is cool.
+A sunny day is warm; overcast or stormy days are cool.
 Shadows are typically the opposite temperature to the light.

 Sunny day painting